benoitries/experimentation/input/input-persona/persona-v2-after-ng-meeting/DSL_IL_SYN-description.md

 ### M2 — Metamodel Concepts (concise definitions with rationale)

-- Program: The root container of a compilation unit (model or module); rationale: provides a single entry point to hold language-agnostic structure.
+- Program: The root container of a compilation unit (model or module); rationale: provides a single entry point to hold intermediate language structure.
 - Import: A reference to external modules or namespaces; rationale: captures inter-module dependencies without embedding semantics.
 - Declaration: A named binding that introduces a Type into scope; rationale: standardizes how named data shapes enter the program.
 - Type: A named data shape describing records or nominal entities; rationale: enables structural modeling independent of execution.